FAQ

 4. Health testing- before we will use a dog, he must have passing results on his health testing.
 We have found dogs with no testing, and requested the owners test the dog before we will use him.
 If the owner won't comply, or the dog fails one or more tests, we move on.

-5. Titles- titles dont "make" the dog, but the do prove him to the public.
+5. Titles- titles dont "make" the dog, but they do prove him to the public.
 There have been dogs we've come across that have no titles, that we have had the privilege of being able to test ourselves and ensure the dog carries the working ability and temperament traits we're looking for, and we've moved ahead with using that dog.
 Titles are wonderful, but sometimes you can find a diamond in the rough, who may not be as popular or well known, who brings as much to the table or more than some of the highest titled dogs in the country.
 You just have to know what you're looking for and how to test for it!

 1. Pedigree- we research the pedigree for health and longevity, excluding any dog who carries a high rate of DCM in the immediate lineage.